 Filatov started 2010-11 with the Blue Jackets, but struggled, producing seven assists in 23 games and spending the majority of the year in the AHL.
 After the season, the Blue Jackets sent him to the Ottawa Senators for a third round pick.
 However, he played just nine games in Canada’s capital the following year, registering one assist.
 By Christmas, he was back in the KHL.

-Since then, he’s played for eight KHL squads, showcasing his inability to stick in any one place for long.
+Since then, he played for nine KHL squads through 2018-19, showcasing his inability to stick in any one place for long.
 His all-time NHL stats: six goals and eight assists in 53 games.

 Kyle Beach: Chicago Blackhawks, 11th Overall